MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-cluster.md

 ### Add a server to an Arc VM managed cluster

-To add a server to an Arc VM managed cluster, you must configure Arc VM management on the new server after adding it to the cluster.
+To add a server to an Arc VM managed cluster, you must enable Arc VM management on the new server after adding it to the cluster.

 Follow these steps to add a server to an Azure Arc VM managed cluster: